elliotlewis/Google-Latlng-Lookup/README.md

 Version History
 ---------------
+ * __1.0.3 27/11/12__
+   - Altered validate method so empty values validate (thanks to Creative Lynx)
+   - Added SafeCracker compatibility
  * __1.0.2, 31/08/2012__
    - Allowed fine tuning of co-ordinates by adjusting form values
  * __1.0.1, 15/06/2012__
-   - Fixed silly error where I was directly accessing the LatLng object instead of using built in function to return the co-ordinates.
+   - Fixed silly error where I was directly accessing the LatLng object instead of using built in function to return the co-ordinates
-   - Added more error feedback.
+   - Added more error feedback
-   - Feedback on type of result returned, Eg. Approximate location.
+   - Feedback on type of result returned, Eg. Approximate location
  * __1.0, 12/06/2012__
     1st release.
-Global and Channel Field default settings.
+Global and Channel Field default settings

 Requirements